bixBeta/scRNA-WS24/Lessons/Week2.md

 ## 1.1 Add MetaData

-When we create a seurat object, there are some slots that are automatically populated within the object.
-One of these slots is the `meta.data` slot. <br>
+When we create a seurat object, there are some slots that are automatically populated within the object.<br> One of these slots is the `meta.data` slot.
 To access this meta.data slot we use the following syntax: `sobj@meta.data`.
-Lets use the following code to look at the first few lines of the meta.data slot.
+Lets use the following code to look at the first few lines of the meta.data slot from one of our seurat objects.

 ```
-head(sobj@meta.data)
+head(sobj.list[[1]]@meta.data)
 ```
+Also, try the above code by replacing the index value of 1 to 2 or 3.

 ![meta1](../images/meta.png)